AmoebeLabs/swiss-army-knife-card-manual/docs/examples/introduction.md

 Some of them use SAK templates, some of them Decluttering templates, some both, and some none: they contain the full configuration in the view itself.

+!!!
+Info "All examples use the `NM - Gonsboro` theme.
+This one is included on Github.
+    Apart from the box-shadow for the cards, this theme also defines some color schemes used by the cards.

+    Other themes might show black colors where theme colors are used.

 ##:sak-sak-logo: Real world examples from my own installation

 | An overview of all the examples | |